pointfreeco/pointfreeco/Sources/Transcripts/BlogPosts/BlogPost0124.md

 change to the Composable Architecture that will unlock capabilities currently impossible, and perhaps we will even start to explore some server-side Swift. 😀

-Be sure to [subscribe today][black-friday-sale] to get access to all of this and more.
+Be sure to [subscribe today][cyber-monday-sale] to get access to all of this and more.
 The offer is valid for only a few days, so you better hurry!

 [observation-collection]: /collections/swiftui/observation